 Winter (June - August)

 Weather, especially in the South Island, can be quite cold.
 That said, you’ll find few crowds and low prices.
 Additionally, the South Island has many spots that are renowned for skiing, so if you’re into winter sports, this might be the perfect time of year for you.
-And in

 Best time to visit New Zealand